 The home page is the first impression of your website that a user receives.
 As the name suggests, the homepage is like a home with its internal pages, acting like interiors.
 If you come across any home, it could either hook you in with perfect aesthetics, or you let it pass because it’s boring or not useful enough for you.
 Similarly, the users visit your website, and that’s where they get familiar with your product/service.
 Every business experiment with optimize your website homepage to rank in top SERPs for the relevant keywords.
 The important question is- does SEO even exist for the homepage?

 One of the articles from Yoast says Home page SEO doesn’t exist.
 User experience is what outruns other factors and plays a significant role.
-However, there are certain parameters that could be work upon SEO-wise to rank your website homepage.
+However, there are certain parameters that could be worked upon SEO-wise to rank your website homepage.

 A home page acts as a guide to your users where they move to the other pages on your site that further explain your product/service in detail.

-Before we begin, a sure thing to mark that all the key parameters that could boost your homepage ranking should have one thing in common- “user experience.”
+Before we begin, a sure thing to mark is that all the key parameters that could boost your homepage ranking should have one thing in common- “user experience.”
 A good user experience leads to better engagement with potential prospects and at the same time builds your brand reputation in one go.

-Look at it this way, any content, design, image, video, brand color, etc., that take your users away from your website acts as a detractor to your brand’s growth.
+Look at it this way, any content, design, image, video, brand color, etc., that takes your users away from your website acts as a detractor to your brand’s growth.
 Believe it or not!
 It took multiple rounds of coming up with different home pages, where we finally understood that a perfect homepage is not essential.
 But, what’s important is its simplicity and message that captures your user’s attention.

-Let’s go one-by-one and explore these parameters that you should use to optimize your homepage in simple terms.
+Let’s go one by one and explore these parameters that you should use to optimize your homepage in simple terms.

 1. Seamless Navigation